 The parameter estimates for the industrial production growth process are reported in Table 1.
-Industrial production growth features slight positive auto-correlation and high realizations of "bad" volatility decrease its conditional mean significantly.
+Industrial production growth features slight positive auto-correlation and high realizations of bad volatility decrease its conditional mean significantly.
 The p_t process is extremely persistent (almost a unit root) and nearly Gaussian, forcing us to fix its unconditional mean at 500 (for such values, the skewness and kurtosis of shocks to p_t are effectively zero).
-The shape parameter n_t has a much lower mean, featuring gamma-distributed shocks $\omega{n,t+1}$ with an unconditional skewness coefficient of 0.50 $\left(\frac{2}{\sqrt{16.14}}\right)$ and an excess kurtosis coefficient of 0.37 $\left(\frac{6}{16.14}\right)$.
+The shape parameter n_t has a much lower mean, featuring gamma-distributed shocks $\omega{n,t+1}$ with an unconditional skewness coefficient of 0.50 ($\frac{2}{\sqrt{16.14}}$) and an excess kurtosis coefficient of 0.37 ($\frac{6}{16.14}$).
 It is also less persistent than the p_t process.

-We graph the conditional mean of θ_t and the p_t and n_t processes in Figure 1 together with NBER recessions.
-The strong countercyclicality of the n_t process and the procyclicality of the conditional mean of the growth rate of industrial production are apparent from the graph.
+We graph the conditional mean of θ_t and the p_t and n_t processes in Figure 1 together with the National Bureau of Economic Research (NBER) recessions.
+The strong counter-cyclicality of the n_t process and the procyclicality of the conditional mean of the growth rate of industrial production are apparent from the graph.
 We also confirm the cyclicality by running a regression of the three processes (conditional mean, p_t , and n_t) on a constant and a NBER dummy.
 The NBER dummy obtains a highly statistically significant positive (negative) coefficient for the n_t (conditional mean) equation.
-The coefficient is in fact positive in the p_t equation as well, but not statistically significant.
+The coefficient is positive in the p_t equation as well, but not statistically significant.
 In fact, the n_t regression with simply a NBER dummy features an adjusted R^2 of almost 45%.

-The conditional variance of industrial production and its conditional unscaled skewness are dominated by n_t and therefore highly countercyclical.
-Thus, exposure to such macroeconomic uncertainty may render asset risk premiums and variances countercyclical as well.
+The conditional variance of industrial production and its conditional unscaled skewness are dominated by n_t and therefore highly counter-cyclical.
+Thus, exposure to such macroeconomic uncertainty may render asset risk premiums and variances counter-cyclical as well.
 The bottom plot in Figure 1 graphs the conditional variance with a 90% confidence interval that embeds parameter uncertainty.
-The parameter uncertainty is determined by drawing 1,000 parameter sets from the asymptotic distribution of the parameter estimates and then re-apply the Bates filter to obtain alternative conditional variance estimates.
-The 90% intervals are quite tight as the median relative size of the standard error to the conditional variance is only 18%.9
+The parameter uncertainty is determined by drawing 1,000 parameter sets from the asymptotic distribution of the parameter estimates and then reapplying the Bates filter to obtain alternative conditional variance estimates.
+The 90% intervals are quite tight as the median relative size of the standard error to the conditional variance is only 18%.
+9

-3.2 Cash Flow Dynamics
+3.2.
+Cash Flow Dynamics

 Next, we must estimate the latent cash flow uncertainty factor lp_t , which determines the time variation in the conditional variance of the log corporate bond loss rate.
-The log corporate bond loss rate (l) requires data on default rates and recovery rates for the US corporate bond market.
-We obtain data on 3-month average all-corporate bond default rates from Moody's and monthly recovery rates spanning November 1980 to February 2015 from the Federal Reserve Board.
-We use 6 month moving averages of these raw data to compute the log loss rate representative for each month.
+The log corporate bond loss rate (l) requires data on default rates and recovery rates for the U.S. corporate bond market.
+We obtain data on three-month average all-corporate bond default rates from Moody's and monthly recovery rates spanning November 1980 to February 2015 from the Federal Reserve Board.
+We use six-month moving averages of these raw data to compute the log loss rate representative for each month.
 The estimation of the loss rate process uses data from January 1982 to February 2015.

 The dynamics of the variables are described in Equations (10)-(13).
-We again use Bates (2006)' approximate MLE to estimate the model parameters.
+We again use the approximate MLE of Bates (2006) to estimate the model parameters.
 Unlike the BEGE structure for real shocks, for the idiosyncratic loss rate shock, only the right-tail shock (i.e., the adverse tail) is heteroskedastic.
-We denote the estimated right-tail loss rate shape parameter as \hat{lp}t , and the loss rate shocks as $\hat{\omega}{lp,t+1}$ and $\hat{\omega}{ln,t+1}$.
+We denote the estimated right-tail loss rate shape parameter as $l\hat{p}t$, and the loss rate shocks as $\hat{\omega}{lp,t+1}$ and $\hat{\omega}{ln,t+1}$.